sous-chefs/certificate/README.md

 end
 ```

-##### Using the 'none' data bag type, supplying plain text example:
+### Using the `none` data bag type

-The 'none' option doesn't use a data bag at all, but allows you to pass the
-certificate, key, and/or chain as a string directly to the resource.
-This allows
+The `none` option does not use a data bag, requiring the certificate, key, and/or chain to be passed directly to the
-you to use the `certificate_manage` resource for all of your certificate needs,
+resource.
+This allows you to use the `certificate_manage` resource for all of your certificate needs, even if the
-even if you happen to have the data stored in a different data bag location or
-in some other external storage that isn't supported.
+certificate data is stored in an unsupported location.

 ```ruby
 certificate_manage "fqdn-none-plaintext" do